Francis Parker Yockey: World War II and immediate postwar

 Yockey enlisted in the U.S. Army in 1942, serving in an intelligence unit.
 He went AWOL from his camp in Georgia in November 1942 on a Nazi mission to Texas and Mexico City.
 According to Yockey's biographer Kevin Coogan, Yockey secretly helped German Nazi spies who had landed in the United States and Mexico.
-Yockey received an honorable discharge from the Army for "dementia praecox, paranoid type" in 1943 after suffering a nervous breakdown or feigning one.
+He was also a friend of a German American intelligence officer Herbert Hans Haupt, who stayed at the home of his wife and was later executed for espionage for his participation in Operation Pastorius.
+Later, Yockey received an honorable discharge from the Army for "dementia praecox, paranoid type" in 1943 after suffering a nervous breakdown or feigning one.
 He was placed on a government list of Americans suspected of pro-Nazi views.
 In 1944 he became an assistant prosecuting attorney for Wayne County, Michigan, but was bored by the work, leaving in 1945.

 In early 1946, Yockey found a job with the United States War Department in Wiesbaden, Germany, as a post-trial review attorney for the Nuremberg Trials, and he moved to Germany with his wife and two daughters.
 Evidence suggests Yockey may have tried to help accused Nazi war criminals including SS General Otto Ohlendorf by sharing top-secret documents with German defense lawyers.
-Often absent from his job, he was fired for "abandonment of position" on the 26th of November 1946, when it was noticed that he was siding with the Nazis.
+Often absent from his job, he was fired for "abandonment of position" on November 26, 1946, when it was noticed that he was siding with the Nazis.
 He agitated against Allied occupation of Germany, and later worked for the Red Cross in Germany but deserted his post.
 U.S. intelligence began tracking Yockey in Germany in 1946 or 1947.
 Yockey left his estranged wife and daughters in Germany in 1947 for exile in Ireland.

 Yockey was a central figure in early postwar Nazi networks.
 Over time, he contacted or worked with far-right figures and organizations including the German-American Bund, the National German-American Alliance, William Dudley Pelley's Silver Shirts, Sir Oswald Mosley's Union Movement, George Sylvester Viereck, the American H. Keith Thompson, Gerald L. K. Smith, and James H. Madole's National Renaissance Party.
 After the war Thompson and Madole became advocates of Yockey's worldview and published some of his essays.